The annual funding call of Kone Foundation will be open from 1 September until 15 September 16:00 Finnish time (EEST).

 The applicant has to choose the category to which the project belongs:

 In the summary, provide a short description of main content of the study or project and methods of implementing work

 Kone Foundation’s goal is to advance bold initiatives in research and the arts.
 In the application form applicant’s should bring forth, what is bold in their project

 The summary and the description why the project is bold are very important for the evaluation of the application.
 The foundation may use the summary for communicative purposes, such as its own website.

 The applicant must provide a brief description of the duration of the project and its timetable on the application form and state whether the project has previously received Kone Foundation funding.

-Place a cross in the relevant box on this page if the project is related to a Kone Foundation language programme, The changing ”neighbournesses” of Finland programme or the Neighbour Dialogues thematic grant call or the Ecological Compensations in Society and Culture grant call.
+Place a cross in the relevant box on this page if the project is related to a Kone Foundation The changing ”neighbournesses” of Finland programme or the Neighbour Dialogues thematic grant call or the Ecological Compensations in Society and Culture grant call.

 If the applicant is a working group, the members of the group must select one of the members as the leader to complete the application in his/her own name (project manager).
 The working group can also be given a name.

 If the applicant is an organisation with a Business ID, a leader must be selected for the project (project manager).